ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-command-layer.md

 # -- 2022-06-01T10:11:00 [product-123] price updated to GBP 820.00
 ```

+This helps paint a full picture of the system's behaviour.

 > In this model, commands and events are both treated as _messages_ in storage, but at the application level they retain their distinct semantics and are handled by different layers.

-Another advantage of this, especially for multi-service systems, is that other services can pull commands from the Event Store and handle them on their side, possibly resulting in new events.
+Another advantage of this, especially for multi-service systems, is that other services can pull commands from the Event Store and handle them on their side, possibly resulting in new events, and event new commands, committed to the store.
-This approach effectively uses the Event Store as an asynchronous command bus or message broker.
+This approach effectively uses the Event Store as an asynchronous command bus or message broker for inter-system collaboration.
 You can read about [CQRS and Sagas](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/jj591569(v=pandp.10)) for more.

 ### Things to note: